What are Single Page Applications and Why Do People Like Them so Much?

 Jul 19, 2018

-What Is a Single Page Application and Why Do People Like Them so Much?
+What are Single Page Applications and Why Do People Like Them so Much?

 Table of Contents

-Some Single Page Application examples are like Gmail, Google Maps, AirBNB, Netflix, Pinterest, Paypal, and many more are using SPAs to build a fluid, scalable experience.
+Some examples of Single Page Applications are Gmail, Google Maps, AirBNB, Netflix, Pinterest, Paypal, and many more.
+Companies are using SPAs to build a fluid, scalable experience.

 However, in the past SPAs have left marketers out in the dark when it comes to managing content.
-Luckily, it’s now possible to pair your SPA with the right CMS to give both developers and marketers the level of control they need.
+Luckily, it’s now possible to pair your SPA with the right content management system (CMS) to give both developers and marketers the level of control they need.

 Single page application (SPA) is a single page (hence the name) where a lot of information stays the same and only a few pieces need to be updated at a time.